 Major Service Presence

 Measure Data Sources

-• Presence of major infrastructure such as university, TAFE, hospitals and other major facilities.
+Presence of major infrastructure such as university, TAFE, hospitals and other major facilities.
 (RAI, 2016)

-Key Findings

-Current State:

 Currently the City has one major service provider being the local TAFE.

-Future Impacts and Opportunities:

-• The location of key destinations such as employment, education, retail and recreation land uses close to homes is a key design feature of 'walkable' and sustainable neighbourhood design to encourage active

-• People living in walkable, mixed-use neighbourhoods have been shown to have higher social capital than those in car-oriented neighbourhoods (Heart Foundation, 2017).
+- The location of key destinations such as employment, education, retail and recreation land uses close to homes is a key design feature of 'walkable' and sustainable neighbourhood design to encourage active - People living in walkable, mixed-use neighbourhoods have been shown to have higher social capital than those in car-oriented neighbourhoods (Heart Foundation, 2017).

-Perceived Opportunities to Participate in Sporting & Recreation Activities Measure Data Sources Percentage of people who feel they have opportunities to participate in local sporting and recreational activities: expressed as a % of the adult population that are satisfied with parks, reserves and sporting grounds Catalyse (2016) Community Services and Wellbeing Scorecard Key Findings What the Community Said: • 39% of respondents had accessed the Recquatic Centre in the last 12 months.
-Future Impacts and Opportunities:
+Perceived Opportunities to Participate in Sporting & Recreation Activities Measure Data Sources Percentage of people who feel they have opportunities to participate in local sporting and recreational activities: expressed as a % of the adult population that are satisfied with parks, reserves and sporting grounds Catalyse (2016) Community Services and Wellbeing Scorecard

+39% of respondents had accessed the Recquatic Centre in the last 12 months.